Badminton at the 1998 Commonwealth Games

-The badminton competition at the 1998 Commonwealth Games took place at the Kuala Lumpur Badminton Stadium in Kuala Lumpur, Malaysia from 11 September until 21 September 1998.
+Badminton at the 1998 Commonwealth Games was the ninth appearance of Badminton at the Commonwealth Games.
+The events took place in Kuala Lumpur, Malaysia, from 11 September until 21 September 1998.
 There were no bronze medal play off matches because both losing semi-finalists were awarded a bronze medal.

+The badminton events were held the Kuala Lumpur Badminton Stadium in Cheras.

+Malaysia topped the badminton medal table by virtue of winning three gold medals.